Senior Leadership Team

-Dr. Erika Ebbel Angle — Founder & Executive Chairman of the Board
+Dr. Erika Ebbel Angle — Founder & Executive Director

 Erika Ebbel Angle received her Ph.D. in Biochemistry in 2012 from Boston University School of Medicine.
 She holds a B.S. from the Massachusetts Institute of Technology.

-Erika is the CEO and co-founder of Counterpoint Health Solutions, a Biotechnology start-up company aimed at developing diagnostic tests and natural interventions to improve gut microbiome efficacy and prevent neurodegenerative and cardiovascular diseases.
+Erika is the CEO and co-founder of Ixcela: The Internal Fitness Company, a Biotechnology company aimed at developing diagnostic tests and natural interventions to improve gut microbiome efficacy and health.